go up and never stop neon sign

 10. Typeset

-"In the workplace, Typeset can be used to create engaging presentations for meetings, effortlessly turning raw ideas into polished slides that captivate audiences," she added.
-"Marketing teams can utilize the platform to quickly design professional-quality materials, reducing the time spent on production while maintaining a high standard of creativity."
+"Marketing teams can utilize the platform to quickly design professional-quality materials reducing the time spent on production while maintaining a high standard of creativity” said Wheeler.

 How to Choose the Right Productivity Tools

 You can browse productivity platforms all day, from note-taking apps to time tracking software to to-do list generators.
-But which one is best for you or your team?
+You’ll also hear endless promises about the power of AI to improve productivity.
+But which productivity tool is best for you or your team?

 This same group also helped with implementation, she added.
 "Once we chose the tool, we trained each of our campus leads first so that they could coach and troubleshoot."

-How to Determine if a Productivity Tool Is Working
+How to Determine if a Productivity Tool Is Effective

 You've selected the productivity tool or tools to implement, but how do you know if they're actually making a difference in the workplace?